jfrog/terraform-provider-artifactory/docs/resources/artifactory_remote_generic_repository.md

 * `share_configuration` - (Optional)
 * `synchronize_properties` - (Optional) When set, remote artifacts are fetched along with their properties.
 * `block_mismatching_mime_types` - (Optional) Before caching an artifact, Artifactory first sends a HEAD request to the remote resource.
 In some remote resources, HEAD requests are disallowed and therefore rejected, even though downloading the artifact is allowed.
 When checked, Artifactory will bypass the HEAD request and cache the artifact directly using a GET request.
+* `mismatching_mime_types_override_list` - (Optional) The set of mime types that should override the block_mismatching_mime_types setting.
+Eg: "application/json,application/xml".
+Default value is empty.
 * `property_sets` - (Optional) List of property set name
 * `allow_any_host_auth` - (Optional) Also known as 'Lenient Host Authentication', Allow credentials of this repository to be used on requests redirected to any other host.
 * `enable_cookie_management` - (Optional) Enables cookie management if the remote repository uses cookies to manage client state.